Women

 Although it is important to eat a healthy, balanced diet, including these foods, before and during pregnancy, it would be incredibly difficult to eat enough to get the right amount of extra folic acid for this time purely from food.
 This is why it is so important to take supplements containing the recommended level of folic acid if you're thinking about getting pregnant and during pregnancy.

-The UK government announced in September 2021 the good news that folic acid will be added to UK white flour in the future (the new rules will exclude gluten-free and wholemeal flour).
+Yes, you will still need to take a supplement as fortification is only to improve the folic acid contribution from the normal diet.
+The government announced in September 2021 the good news that folic acid will be added to UK white flour from the end of 2026 (the new rules will exclude gluten-free and wholemeal flour).
 This is to help increase the amount of folic acid in maternal diets, as low folic acid status is a risk factor in the development of neural tube defects (NTDs), such as spina bifida.
 This will, however, not replace the need for mums-to-be to take a folic acid supplement, as the UK Department of Health continues to recommend that all women trying to conceive until the 12th week of pregnancy should take a daily supplement containing 400µg folic acid.
-You will still need to take a supplement containing folic acid as fortification is only to improve the folic acid contribution from the normal diet.

 Make sure you read our post on why folic is so important before and during pregnancy.